-Make sure your selling dealer fully explains how to use the battery switch(es).
+Make sure your selling dealer fully explains how to use the battery switches.

-- Standby-loads, such as the automatic bilge pump(s) and the stereo memory, are not affected by the battery switch(es) since they are wired directly to the battery (see the Wiring Diagrams section of this chapter for more details). - Turn the battery switch(es) to the Off position whenever your boat will be unoccupied for long periods of time.
+- Each battery switch has four (4) positions. - The normal settings are: Starboard engine battery switch - position "1".
+Port engine battery switch - position "2". - Standby-loads, such as the automatic bilge pumps and the stereo memory, are not affected by the battery switches since they are wired directly to the batteries (see the Wiring Diagrams section of this chapter for more details). - Turn the battery switches to the Off position whenever your boat will be unoccupied for long periods of time.

-Battery Switch Positions (2103 & 2503 Only)
+Battery Switch Positions